Read on to find out why Gunung Kawi is my favourite temple in Bali and everything you need to know about visiting this place.

 The temple is decorated during its Piodalan temple anniversary each year following the third full moon on the Balinese calendar.

 Gunung Kawi was no different and this allowed for an even more exotic setting.
-It felt incredibly awe-inspiring to have witnessed this.
+It felt incredibly awe-inspiring to have witnessed this amongst the many other things to do in Bali.

 Good to Know